symfony/stimulus-testing/README.md

 Symfony UX Stimulus testing is a low-level package to help write tests for Stimulus controllers in applications and reusable packages.

-**If you are developing a project with Symfony Flex, you should probably use the ux-test-pack instead**.
-The pack includes this package and configures it automatically in your application.

 Symfony UX Stimulus testing is currently considered **experimental**.

 ## Installation